jonathanmv/learn-chinese/README.md

-# shapes-checker
+# learn-chinese

 > Test shapes knowledge from kids

-See it in action at https://jonathanmv.github.io/shapes-checker/#/
+See it in action at https://jonathanmv.github.io/learn-chinese/#/

 ## Build Setup